KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/IG-Page-Design/Index.page.md

 |\<a href="[link]">[link title]\</a> |External Links.
 Only to be used to link to pages within https://hl7.org/fhir/ and https://simplifier.net/
 |\{ \{pagelink:[Topic url]\}\}|Internal Link.
 For referencing within the IG.

 **Note:** the Topic url can be found using the dropdown button within the IG editor, or for pages named 'Index' these are manually created and can be found at the top of the page.
-See <b>Topic/b> for more details.
+See Topic for more details.

 ---